 General.
 Additional equity incentives may be provided through the 2015 Employee Stock Purchase Plan (the "ESPP"), which became effective in April 2015.
 The purpose of the ESPP is to retain the services of employees and secure the services of new and existing employees while providing incentives for such individuals to exert maximum efforts toward our success.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
 Our Board of Directors administers the ESPP.
 Under the ESPP, all of our regular employees (including our Named Executive Officers) may participate and may contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of our common stock.
 The ESPP is implemented through a series of offerings of purchase rights to eligible employees.
 Under the ESPP, we may specify offerings with a duration of not more than twenty-seven months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which our common stock will be purchased for employees participating in the offering.
-Unless otherwise determined by the Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the date of purchase.
+Unless otherwise determined by the Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the date of purchase.

-Corporate Transactions .
-In the event of certain significant corporate transactions, including consummation of : (i) a sale or other disposition of all the Company's assets, (ii) a sale or other disposition of at least 90% of the Company's outstanding securities, (iii) a merger , consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger , consolidation or similar transaction where the Company does survive the transaction but the shares of its common stock outstanding immediately prior to such transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase the Co mpany's stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company) elects not to assume, continue or substitute for such purch ase rights, then the participants' accumulated payroll contributions will be used to purchase shares of the Company's common stock within 10 business days prior to such corporate transaction and such purchase rights will terminate immediately.
+Corporate Transactions.
+In the event of certain significant corporate transactions, including consummation of: (i) a sale or other disposition of all the Company's assets, (ii) a sale or other disposition of at least 90% of the Company's outstanding securities, (iii) a merger, consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger, consolidation or similar transaction where the Company does not survive the transaction or (iv) a merger, consolidation or similar transaction where the Company does survive the transaction but the shares of its common stock outstanding immediately prior to such transaction are converted or exchanged into other property by virtue of the transaction, any then-outstanding rights to purchase the Company's stock under the ESPP may be assumed, continued or substituted for by any surviving or acquiring entity (or its parent company).
+If the surviving or acquiring entity (or its parent company).
+If the surviving or acquiring entity (or its parent company).
+If the surviving or acquiring entity (or its parent company) elects not to assume, continue or substitute for such purchase rights, then the participants' accumulated payroll contributions will be used to purchase shares of the Company's common stock within 10 business days prior to such corporate transaction and such purchase rights will terminate immediately.

-Amendment and Termination .
+Amendment and Termination.
 The Board of Directors has the authority to amend or terminate the ESPP, provided that except in certain circumstances any such amendment or termination may not materially impair any outstanding purchase rights without the holder's consent.
 The Company will obtain stockholder approval of any amendment to the ESPP as required by applicable law or listing requirements.